CHC52015 Diploma of Community Services

 This course requires each learner to undertake a minimum of 100 hours in a suitable workplace within the industry.

-If you are an existing worker in this industry, you can use your place of work to complete the practical hours and work based assessments.
-For those learners who are new to the industry, Mind Challenge will support you to research and find a suitable workplacement.
-Mind Challenge have a designated Workplace Coordinator who will support you to obtain a suitable workplace and assess you within the workplace (where required).
+If you are an existing worker in this industry, you can use your place of work to complete the practical hours and work-based assessments.
+For those learners who are new to the industry, Claire Clifford Training and Education Services will support you to research and find a suitable workplacement.
+Claire Clifford Training and Education Services have a designated Workplace Coordinator who will support you to obtain a suitable workplace and assess you within the workplace (where required).
 All units include a work based or simulated assessment.
 You will require a Workplace Supervisor to sign off on a range of documentation.
 Once you are enrolled, you will receive a Workplace Learning Booklet which consists of policies and procedures whilst undertaking workplacement and a number of assessments to be completed whilst undertaking the workplace hours.
 You will need to provide the workplace supervisor with this booklet whilst you are undertaking the workplacement hours.
-Your mentor/trainer will also be available for support and guidance whilst you are completing the workplace learning program.
-Upon commencement of this course, Mind Challenge will provide you with a list of suitable organisations for workplacement.
+Your trainer/assessor will also be available for support and guidance whilst you are completing the workplace learning program.
+Upon commencement of this course, Claire Clifford Training and Education Services will provide you with a list of suitable organisations for workplacement.
 We will also discuss with you your own considerations.